 Be Prepared for Anything

-One problem I see with a lot of bug out vehicles is that they don’t carry any extra fuel with them than what’s inside the tank.
-This leaves you to having to siphon fuel out of a random vehicle if you happen to run empty.
+One problem I see with a lot of bug-out vehicles is that they don’t carry any extra fuel with them other than what’s inside the tank.
+This leaves you to siphoning fuel out of a random vehicle if you happen to run empty.
 Depending on your area and situation this might not even be a viable option for you to take.